AnyUnderstanding/piped-kotlin/readme.md

 }
 ```
 Calling `(1) |> pipe1 |> pipe2` won't work because the return type of `pipe1` does not match the argument type of `pipe2`.
-To fix this you can use a pipeline placeholder denoted by `#x` where `x` is the index of the returned element.
+To fix this, you can use a pipeline placeholder denoted by `#x` where `x` is the index of the returned element.

 To fix the above example, you can do the following: `(1) |> pipe1 |> (#0, 3) |> pipe2`.
 This calls `pipe1` with `1`, then calls `pipe2` with the first returned element of `pipe1` and `3`.